anthony-linaro/shrinkwrap/documentation/userguide/configstore/cca-3world.rst

   $ shrinkwrap build cca-3world.yaml --overlay buildroot.yaml --btvar GUEST_ROOTFS='${artifact:BUILDROOT}'

+Once built, the user must get some of the generated artifacts into the FVP environment.
+This can either be done by copying them to the host's rootfs or by sharing them into the FVP using 9p.

-Once built, the user must place some of the generated assets in their host's rootfs.
-Or alternatively, for simplicity, they can reuse the guest filesystem generated with buildroot as the host's rootfs, after resizing it so that there is room for the guest's rootfs:
+If copying to the rootfs, something like this should work.
+For simplicity, this example reuses the guest filesystem generated with buildroot as the host's rootfs, after resizing it so that there is room for the guest's rootfs:

 .. code-block:: shell